-My favorite plant + garden supplies in my home here.
 Having a variety of plants around me just makes me feel so serene and cozy, in addition to the obvious fact that they’re very aesthetically pleasing to the eyes.

-Repot your plant with drainage
+Repot your into a bigger pot with drainage

 Opt for a pot size that is wider by 2 inches and add stones (around 3 inches) to the bottom, thus preventing rot by allowing drainage.
 Then you can start adding potting soil, pushing it to the edges but making sure to leave a hole in the middle of the fresh soil (where you’ll place the root ball).